 Nobody wants to be angry forever.
 It is up to each of us to decide how long to hold on to anger.
 Letting go of anger is a gift we give ourselves.

-How to restore inner peace during a mediation divorce
+How to restore inner peace in a mediation divorce

 Peace starts with you.
-Be sure to restore joy, compassion, kindness and balance in your body and mind every day—don't wait until your divorce is done.
+Be sure to restore joy, compassion, kindness, and balance in your body and mind every day—don't wait until the divorce is done.
 Here are some ideas to try:

 ❝Please take good care of yourself!
-I hope my website helps you and your spouse find a peaceful path forward.
-I also invite you to visit Dann Johns, divorce mediator on Facebook for inspiring memes and insightful articles.❞
+I hope my website helps you and your spouse find a peaceful path forward.❞

 A peaceful divorce is possible!